AMT Session 1: Global Trade Imbalances and Current ChallengesVIDEO May 13, 2019

 Speaker / Author

-Apostolos Apostolou is an economist at the International Monetary Fund.
-At the IMF, he is conducting macrofinancial and external sector surveillance, and is involved in financial sector assessments of advanced economies.
-He has worked on financial sector issues, financial system interconnectedness, debt finance, and on an IMF-supported exceptional access financial assistance program.
-Before joining the IMF, he worked at the European Central Bank in the areas of international finance and monetary policy.
-Previously, he was at the World Bank working on economic policy issues in emerging and developing countries.
-He started his career in the private financial sector in London. ...
+Apostolos Apostolou is an economist at the European Central Bank (ECB).
+At the ECB, he is conducting macrofinancial surveillance and macroeconomic projections for advanced and developing countries.
+Previously he was at the International Monetary Fund where he conducted macrofinancial and external sector surveillance, and was involved in financial sector assessments of advanced economies.
+He has worked on financial sector issues, financial system interconnectedness, debt finance, and on an IMF-supported financial assistance program.
+Before joining the IMF, he was at the World Bank working on economic policy issues in developing countries.
+He started his career in the private financial sector in ...
 Read More

 Philip Kenworthy has been working for the UK government for the past 5 years, first in Her Majesty’s Treasury in the UK, and for the last year in Washington DC as First Secretary, Economics at the British Embassy.
 In his current role Phil is responsible for macroeconomic reporting and financial sector policy, and liaises closely with representatives of the US government, the financial sector, think-tanks, academics and international institutions on policy issues concerning the UK.
 In HM Treasury, Phil held various roles spanning financial sector policy, global financial markets, fiscal policy, public investment planning and public-private partnerships policy.
 In addition ...
 Read More